Medigap Plan F and Plan C Are Ending for New Medicare Beneficiaries

-Two popular Medigap plan options in the United States are ending in the near future.
+Two popular Medigap plan options in the United States won’t be available for newly eligible Medicare beneficiaries beginning in 2020.

-Plans F and C are the two most popular Medigap plan options.
-Two out of 3 Medigap enrollees had either Plan F or Plan C according to 2014 data from America’s Health Insurance Plans.
+Medigap Plan F and Plan C are the two most popular Medigap plan options (also referred to as Medicare Supplement Insurance plans).
+61% of Medigap enrollees had either Medigap Plan F or Medicare Supplement Insurance Plan C in 2017.1

-Medigap Plan F and Plan C are two of the most comprehensive and most popular Medigap plan options.
+Medigap Plan C and Plan F are two of the most popular Medigap plan options because they cover many different Medicare out-of-pocket costs.

-Plans F and C, which cover the Medicare Part B deductible, are being discontinued in an attempt to reduce total Medicare spending by the Government.
+Plans F and C, which cover the Medicare Part B deductible, won’t be sold to newly eligible beneficiaries starting in 2020 with the aim of helping to reduce total Medicare spending by the government.

-The 2015 Act has created concern among some Medicare beneficiaries, according to Daniel Esposito, a licensed insurance agent for TZ Insurance Solutions.
+The 2015 Act has created concern among some Medicare beneficiaries, according to Daniel Esposito, a licensed insurance agent for TZ Insurance Solutions LLC.

 “People out there that have Plan F are concerned,” he said.
 “They’re wondering: What’s going to happen with my plan?”

-If you’re a current Medicare beneficiary and want your Medigap plan to pay for the Medicare Part B deductible, you should enroll in Plan F or Plan C before the year 2020.
+If you’re a current Medicare beneficiary and want your Medigap plan to pay for the Medicare Part B deductible, it may be worth considering enrolling in Medigap Plan F or Medigap Plan C before the year 2020.

-Unless new plans are added, most new Medicare beneficiaries in 2020 will only have 8 Medigap plan options to choose from: Plans A, B, D, G, K, L, M, and N.
+Unless new plans are added, most newly eligible Medicare beneficiaries in 2020 will only have 8 Medigap plan options to choose from: Plans A, B, D, G, K, L, M, and N.

 If you’re a new Medicare beneficiary starting in 2020, you will not be able to enroll in Plan F or Plan C and will not have coverage for the Medicare Part B deductible benefit.
 This means you will have to pay the Medicare Part B deductible out of pocket.
-If you use Medicare Part B services, you must pay the annual deductible, which is $166 as of 2016.
+If you use Medicare Part B services, you must pay the $185 annual deductible in 2019.
+The Part B deductible may increase in future years.

-Esposito thinks that there is a high probability the Part B deductible will increase at a higher rate than we are used to seeing especially due to the recent increase.
+Esposito thinks that it’s possible that the Part B deductible will increase at a higher rate than we are used to seeing especially due to the recent increase.

 Current Medigap policyholders